tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 Most people used Haskell for a significant amount of time before stopping.
 Haskell has a reputation for being hard to learn.
 I think this data supports that reputation.
-Even if you've been using it for a year, you might still give up on Haskell because it's too hard or simply not worth it.
+Even if you have been using Haskell for a year, you might still give up on it because it's either too hard or simply not worth it.

 <h2 name="question-4"><a href="#question-4">4</a>: If you stopped using Haskell, why did you stop?</h2>